hal-platform/hal-agent/README.md

 one or more servers or retrieved through the API for use elsewhere.

 Under normal operations, a user will interact with the build system through the HAL 9000 web application - this application will then be called in the background.
-It can also be interacted with through the HAL 9000 web API to allow for triggered builds and deploys from a CI server.
-It will also be possible to obtain a completed build as a package for deployment elsewhere (AWS, etc).

 Table of Contents:
 * [Usage](#usage)